- Green energy or renewable energy goals are close to being met globally

-Here in the UK, renewable energy is becoming increasingly normalised in everyday life.
-More people have solar panels on their roofs, renewable energy is being used for at least some public transport, and just last year, we used more renewable energy on the grid that fossil fuels during one quarter.
+Elsewhere, renewable energy is being used for some public transport, and just last year, we used more renewable energy on the grid than fossil fuel fuels during one quarter.

 Methodology

 According to Statista, the top five countries with the highest renewable energy consumption are China, the USA, Germany, Brazil, and India.
 However, most of these countries are also pushing heavily for fossil fuels, and have no plan on changing that any time soon.
-In fact, China, America, Brazil, and India’s post-Covid economic recovery plans were all rated as some of the most environmentally harmful in the world.
+In fact, China, America, Brazil, and India’s post-Covid-19 economic recovery plans were all rated as some of the most environmentally harmful in the world.

 There are other countries that are doing much better – countries that may not generate as much renewable energy overall, but are still sustaining their country in a much more eco-friendly way.
 We’ve decided to shine a light on these countries, and discuss what exactly they’re doing right.